 TGax Editor: Please modify the 2nd paragraph as follows:

 UL OFDMA-based random access is a mechanism for HE STAs to randomly select resource units (RUs) assigned by an AP in a soliciting Trigger frame that contains RUs for random access.
-An RU for random access shall be identified by an AID12 subfield equal to 0 contained in a User Info field of a Trigger frame.An HE AP may transmit a Basic Trigger frame or a BSRP Trigger frame that contains one or more RUs for random access.
+An RU for random access shall be identified by an AID12 subfield equal to 0 contained in a User Info field of a Trigger frame that is equal to:.

+0 to indicate a random RU that is intended for associated STAs

+2045 to indicate a random RU that is intended for unassociated STAs

+An HE AP may transmit a Basic Trigger frame or a BSRP Trigger frame that contains one or more RUs for random access.

 Random access procedure